Quantum Correlations in the Minimal Scenario: Quantum Connections

 The best we can hope for is uniqueness of the quantum model for $c$ up to these three operations.
 This is Condition (2) in \reff{prop:selftest} below.
 Condition (1) is the cryptographic security discussed in \reff{sec:qkd}, i.e., anything an eavesdropper might know is statistically independent of $c$.
 Remarkably, the two conditions are equivalent.
 Moreover, cryptographic security is extended in (4) to all measurements made with observables in the algebra $\mathcal{A}$ generated by $A_1,A_2,B_1,B_2$.
 The central condition is (3), the uniqueness of a certain kind of model, defined by removing the redundancy of the operations of expansion and adding multiplicity.
 These {\it cyclic models} are defined by the property that $\rho=\kettbra\Psi$ is pure and $\Psi$ is cyclic for the operators $A_i,B_j$, i.e., we get a dense subspace of $\HH$ by acting with these operators repeatedly on $\Psi$.

-Uniqueness results like \reff{prop:selftest} appear in the literature under the keyword {\it self-testing} \cite{MayersYao,reviewST}.
+Uniqueness results like~\reff{prop:selftest} appear in the literature under the keyword {\it self-testing} \cite{MayersYao,reviewST}.
 This indicates that the correlations can be used cryptographically without first verifying that the devices act as they should, or that the prepared state is as planned: Security is based directly on the observed correlations.
 Current definitions of self-testing \cite{Goh,MayersYao,reviewST,singletST} implicitly use some of the equivalences below.
-They assume from the outset that the model has been purified (a process by which every state is made into a pure state on a larger system), and that $A_i^2=B_j^2=\idty$ has been achieved by Naimark's dilation theorem.
-These simplifications are so common in quantum information theory that they are summarized by the slogan ``going to the church of the larger Hilbert space''.
-Yet, logically speaking, any restriction to specific models weakens the uniqueness statement.
-The following formulation is free of this.
+Unlike these definitions and statements therein, our formulation below does not make purifying assumptions on the unknown models, i.e. ``going to the church of the larger Hilbert space'', nor require additional ancillas into which the ideal system is swapped.